agoldst/bookstats/README.md

 The transcription is in a CSV format, with one row for each table cell.
 The columns are

-- `source`: the HathiTrust ID of the scanned volume I have used.
-Prefix `https://babel.hathitrust.org/shcgi/pt?id=` to obtain a URL.
 - `year`: the year of publication in question.

-- `category`: what kinds of titles are counted.
-These vary over time in *PW*.
+- `category`: either `fiction` or `total`, these being the two table rows I have transcribed here.

+- `subcategory`: what kinds of titles are counted.
+These are my own notations, not the exact words used in *PW*. `titles` here means "new titles exclusive of new editions."
+From 1890 onwards the totals are subdivided in two ways, (1) into titles and editions and (2)  by origin.
+From 1920 the first subdivision adds `pamphlets`.
+Within any category, the total of (1) equals the total of (2).

 - `count`: the number of titles recorded by *PW*.
 In principle these correspond to tallies of titles appearing in *PW*'s *Weekly Record* feature in each issue.

 - `note`: I have tried to include a few notes on conditions affecting the statistics.

 - `issue`: the issue of *PW* from which the number is transcribed.
 May either be a sequential number or a volume and issue combination, depending on which appears in the running head of the magazine.

 - `page`: page number for ditto. *PW* numbering, not PDF file numbering.

+- `source`: the HathiTrust ID of the scanned volume I have used.
+Prefix `https://babel.hathitrust.org/shcgi/pt?id=` to obtain a URL.

-I think it is best to consider these statistics as a representation of a *classifying practice* rather than an objective measurement.
+It is probably best to consider these statistics as a representation of a *classifying practice* rather than an objective measurement.
 First, *Publishers Weekly* enacts a division between "Juvenile" and "Fiction"; this division was problematic enough that the British *Publishers Circular* gave up on it in 1896.
 Second, the judgments about novelty and the distinction between a "new title" and a "new edition" are continually being subject to revision, as the yearly comments on the tables in *PW* attest.
 Finally, many new publications are not counted either because *PW* does not receive them, or *PW* does not seek out information about them, or *PW* does not consider them worth counting.
 I am still unsure about when and to what degree dime novels, for example, are counted.
 Thus, Street & Smith's paperback series are listed when *PW* introduces a separate listing of series in its Annual Summary Number for 1901 (the separate listing is discontinued in 1906, but Street & Smith's titles continue to be included).
 I do not find entries for S&S's dime novels before 1900 in *PW*'s Weekly Records, though I have not made an exhaustive search.

-The new title counts might be described as an index of the relatively more legitimate publishers' collective investment in new material.
-What is lacking is (1) some index of their re-investment in old material through reprinting and (2) some index of the degree to which less legitimate publishers follow the same patterns.

 # Pull requests